jch00oo/CAA-Data-Analysis-Project/README.md

 15% of those subscribed to CalCon engaged with a newsletter by clicking between October 2019 and September 2020.
 A subscriber averages roughly .13 clicks within the specified time frame.
 The average number of clicks for subscribers who have opened at least once is .54 clicks.

 ---
+## Opens-to-clicks Conversion Rate

+The conversion rate between opens to clicks is defined as the number of people who have clicked a link over the number of people who have opened a CalCons newsletter.
+The overall opens-to-clicks conversion rate is 0.23697, indicating that about 24% of people who opened a newsletter in the past year clicked on a link at least once.

 Please put results with visualization under this file